Traveler (horse)

 Traveler was a light sorrel horse, with light amounts of roaning on his flanks.
-Markings were a snip, and a streak on the face.
+His markings were a snip, and a streak on the face.
 Standing around 15 hands, he was leggy but well muscled, although George Clegg said the horse was the shortest backed horse he had ever seen.
 He was also owned by the Shely brothers, who bred most of his most famous offspring.
 While owned by Seay, Traveler was match raced extensively in Texas.

-Traveler died in 1912 and sources estimate his age at 32.
-He sired such influential Quarter Horses as Little Joe, King (later named Possum), Jim Ned, Judge Thomas, Texas Chief, and Captain Joe.
+Traveler died in 1912, and sources estimate his age at 32.
+With two broodmares, Fanny Pace and Jenny, he sired the early Quarter Horses Judge Thomas, Judge Welch, and Buster Brown, who was also known as Jack Tolliver, out of Fanny Pace; and Little Joe, King (or "Possum"), and Black Bess out of Jenny; and El Rey, Booger Red, Old Crawford, Texas Chief, John Gardner, and Chulo Mundo, and others by additional mares.
+However, according to the American Quarter Horse Association, a "large number" of Traveler's male offspring were gelded, and he was better-known as a broodmare sire.
 Other descendants included Joe Reed II, Hard Twist, Silver King, Tonto Bars Hank, and Tonto Bars Gill.

 Traveler was inducted into the AQHA Hall of Fame in 1994.